ibm-cloud-docs/vmwaresolutions/services/icos_ordering.md

 ## Veeam on an instance deployed with private network only
 {: #icos_ordering-private-network}

-If you want to access {{site.data.keyword.cloud_notm}} Object Storage by using Veeam on a private-only vCenter Server instance, you must configure Veeam to access the internet through a proxy server.
+If you want to access {{site.data.keyword.cloud_notm}} Object Storage by using Veeam on a private-only {{site.data.keyword.vcf-auto-short}} instance, you must configure Veeam to access the internet through a proxy server.
 This way, Veeam can verify the TLS certificate that is used by {{site.data.keyword.cloud_notm}} Object Storage.

 For more information, see [How to configure an HTTP proxy for Veeam components](https://www.veeam.com/kb3090){: external}.